Refer to the following sections when working in the

 Enclave and information into the Protective Enclave.
 It can

-be accessed from both your work PC and your Protective
+be accessed from both your workstation and your Protective

 Enclave virtual desktop.
 You will need to work with your